jordan-m-stokes/techdegree-project-9/README.md

 ## Config / API Key

-The config is should be called "Config.js" and be located in the root of the src folder.
+The config should be called "Config.js" and be located in the root of the src folder. <br>
 All it should contain is:  `module.exports.apiKey = "{your-api-key-here}"`

 ## Available Scripts